Saturday, April 30, 2005

 Fair housing laws require the landlord to have an open rental policy to qualified tenants.
 It would be illegal to evict them based solely on their physical characteristics.
 However, there is a distinct violation by having extra people occupy the rental.
 For this reason alone, the landlord could take legal steps to evict them and probably should do so under the circumstances given the over-occupancy and the disturbance issues.
 You could vacate the premises, but it's my view that the landlord could still hold you to the lease.
 Also, if you can literally see the floor above you move, then you may want to have the landlord send someone in to check that out.

-Robert GriswoldTenants get creative when trying to break leaseTenant turns to trickery to break leaseTenant's poor housekeeping creates safety issuesCan manager refuse to transfer tenant to quieter apartment?Tenant seeks payment for property repairsFlood damage reinforces value of renter's insurance>>More
+More stories by Robert GriswoldTenants get creative when trying to break leaseTenant turns to trickery to break leaseTenant's poor housekeeping creates safety issuesCan manager refuse to transfer tenant to quieter apartment?Tenant seeks payment for property repairsFlood damage reinforces value of renter's insurance>>More

 Question: I have a rental property where one of the tenants just moved in last month and signed a six-month lease.
 These are standard, boilerplate lease forms that we got from Professional Publishing.
 At the time this tenant signed the lease we asked him for first month, last month and a security deposit.
 He told us he couldn't pay the entire security deposit or anything towards the last month's rent before moving in.
 But he indicated that he was getting paid his commission soon and would pay the rest of the security deposit and the last month's rent in two weeks.
 This turned out to be a lie, but we did eventually get the last month's rent from him over two months after move-in.
 Once again he promised to pay the balance of the security deposit but he never comes through.
 He has now become surly when we ask him for the deposit.
 The rental agreement he signed with us clearly stated that he would pay first, last and security.
 Since we now have a last month's rent from him, at what point can we consider him to be in breach of the lease and give him a 30-day notice?